ngaretou/yoonu_njub/README.md

 ### 1.2

-- Fast-forward and rewind via buttons & double click left or right side of image
+- Fast-forward and rewind via buttons & double tap left or right side of image
 - Revised player controls
 - Correction of translation strings
 - Update to Flutter 3 & Android and iOS current SDK versions